 Clicking on either of the hyperlinks will allow you to navigate to the Build details page inside SpiraTeam:

-This page will display the status (success / failure) and details of the build (imported from the Bamboo Console Output) together with a list of the associated incidents, test runs and source code revisions.
-The following section will explain how to use your Source Code Management (SCM) system to take advantage of the SpiraTeam add-on and automatically link incidents and source code revisions to the build information.
+This page will display the status (success / failure) and details of the build (imported from the Bamboo Console Output) together with a list of the associated incidents, test runs and source code commits.
+The following section will explain how to use your Source Code Management (SCM) system to take advantage of the SpiraTeam add-on and automatically link incidents and source code commits to the build information.

-Working with Source Code Changesets
+Working with Source Code Changesets¶

 When your developers commit changes to your application's source into the SCM repository, they should make sure to link the commit to the appropriate artifacts in SpiraTeam.
-For example they may want to record that the revision fixes a specific incident or implements a specific feature (requirement).
+For example they may want to record that the commit fixes a specific incident or implements a specific feature (requirement).

 Linking an artifact is very simple.
 All the developer needs to do is enter the artifact token in the following format: